Nizhneangarsk: Administrative and municipal status

 Within the framework of administrative divisions, Nizhneangarsk serves as the administrative center of Severo-Baykalsky District.
 As an administrative division, the urban-type settlement (inhabited locality) of Nizhneangarsk, together with one rural locality (the settlement of Davsha), is incorporated within Severo-Baykalsky District as Nizhneangarsk Urban-Type Settlement (an administrative division of the district).
 As a municipal division, Nizhneangarsk Urban-Type Settlement is incorporated within Severo-Baykalsky Municipal District as Nizhneangarsk Urban Settlement.

 Transportation

 Nizhneangarsk is the location of the Nizhneangarsk Airport, with flights to Ulan-Ude and Irkutsk, however, since Bural ceased operations, no flights are made during the winter.

 The town is also served by the Baikal–Amur Mainline that connects Nizhneangarsk with Severobaikalsk and Tayshet by railway.
 Train 076Э connects the town with Moscow and runs every two days.

 Demographics

 In the last decade, Nizhneangarsk has had a decrease in its population: 5,019 (2011), 4,963 (2012), 4,885 (2013), 4,822 (2014), 4,781 (2015), 4,710 (2016) and 4,520 (2017).

 Climate

 Nizhneangarsk has a subarctic climate (Köppen climate classification Dfc), with severely cold winters and mild summers.
+However, the climate of Nizhneangarsk is less extreme compared to other regions of eastern Siberia due to the influence of Lake Baikal, which moderates winter sufficiently that permafrost is only sporadic.
 Precipitation is moderate and is significantly higher in summer than at other times of the year.